filecoin-project/filecoin-docs/content/en/storage-provider/skills/linux/index.md

 ## Command-line and environment variables

 All installation tasks and operational activities happen from the CLI.
 When installing and upgrading Lotus, it is recommended to build the binaries from source code.
 Upgrades to Lotus happen every two months or so.
-If you are unable to perform a mandatory Lotus upgrade, you may become disconnected from the filecoin network, which means you could be penalized and lose money, so it's vital to keep Lotus up-to-date.
+If you are unable to perform a mandatory Lotus upgrade, you may become disconnected from the Filecoin network, which means you could be penalized and lose money, so it's vital to keep Lotus up-to-date.

 Configuration parameters for the Lotus client are stored in 2 places: